Mstager/junco_flexibility_scripts/README.md

   * *This script draws on TableS1.csv from the Supplementary Materials*

 * RADSeq_processing
-  * *Commands for processing RAD-Seq data (demultiplexing w/ STACKS, map w/ bwa, variant calling w/ STACKS, filtering w/ vcftools)*
+  * *Commands for processing RAD-Seq data from 192 Junco sp. (demultiplexing w/ STACKS, map w/ bwa, variant calling w/ STACKS, filtering w/ vcftools)*
   * *Associated bash commands in genome_map.sh, convertsam.sh, and sort_bam.sh

-* Pop_map186.txt
+  * *Raw reads used here have been submitted to the NCBI Sequence Read Archive (PRJNA678344)*
+  * *Barcodes provided in Junco_barcodes_lane1.txt and Junco_barcodes_lane2.txt (also in TableS2.csv in the Supp.
+Mat.)
-  * *Population map used by STACKS for 186 individuals (6 individuals that failed to sequence not included)
+  * *Pop_map186.txt is a population map used by STACKS for 186 individuals (6 individuals that failed to sequence not included)*

-* Junco_SNPs.raw
-  * *plink file containing 21971 SNPs generated with above RADSeq_processing commands

 * RDA.R
   * *R script to run redundancy analysis on population genetic data
-  * *This script uses Junco_SNPs.raw*
+  * *This script uses Junco_SNPs.raw, a plink file containing 21971 SNPs generated with above RADSeq_processing commands
   * *This script draws on TableS2.csv from the Supplementary Materials*

 * pop_flex.R
   * *R script for running analyses on acclimated individuals*
   * *This script draws on TableS3.csv from the Supplementary Materials*

-Associated data are available in the supplementary materials:

-1. TableS1.csv # *A file containing data for individuals sampled in situ*

-2. TableS2.csv # *A file containing data for population genetic samples from across the Junco genus*

-3. TableS3.csv # *A file containing data for acclimated individuals*
+* RADSeq_PE_processing
+  * *Commands for processing RAD-Seq data from 95 individuals used in acclimation study*
+  * *Associated bash commands in genome_map_pe.sh, convertsam.sh, and sort_bam.sh

-Raw reads will be available from the NCBI Sequence Read Archive (PRJNA678344).
+  * *Raw reads used here have been submitted to the NCBI Sequence Read Archive (PRJNA678344)*